sendgrid/docs/source/User_Guide/advanced_suppression_manager.md

 certain group.
 This means getting the right messages to your recipient's inbox, resulting in a stronger relationship with your recipients and a better sending reputation.

 {% anchor h2 %}
+Defining an ASM Group When Sending
+{% endanchor %}

+To specify a group when sending an email, add the group's ID to the X-SMTPAPI header of an SMTP message, or in the x-smtpapi parameter of a [mail.send API call]({{root_url}}/API_Reference/Web_API/mail.html).
+You may only specify one group per send.

+{% codeblock lang:json %}
+{
+  "asm_group_id": 1
+}
+{% endcodeblock %}

+You can find your group IDs by calling the [GET method]({{root_url}}/API_Reference/Web_API_v3/Advanced_Suppression_Manager/groups.html#-GET) of the groups resource.

+{% anchor h2 %}
+Unsubscribe and Email Preferences Links
+{% endanchor %}

+Emails that are sent with an ASM group specified with will have two links at the bottom of the email: an "Email Preferences" link, and an "Unsubscribe" link.

+Via Email Preferences, recipients can select which groups of email they would like to receive.
+With the Unsubscribe link, recipients will be added to the Global Suppression list once they've confirmed their choice.

+{% anchor h2 %}
 Group Suppressions vs. Global Unsubscribes
 {% endanchor %}